Robert J. Skinner

-Robert J. Skinner is a United States Air Force lieutenant general currently serving as the Director of Defense Information Systems Agency.
+Robert J. Skinner is a retired United States Air Force lieutenant general who served as the director of the Defense Information Systems Agency from 2021 to 2024.
 Before, he directed Command, Control, Communications, and Cyber of the United States Indo-Pacific Command.
 Prior to that, he was the commander of the Twenty-Fourth Air Force.
 He was promoted to lieutenant general and appointed as the director of the Defense Information Systems Agency in 2021, replacing Vice Admiral Nancy A. Norton.